timyourivh/vue-stappen/README.md

 </script>
 ```

-Once the script is set up, you can create templates in the stepper with names matching the key or ID of each step:
+Once the script is set up, you can create templates in the stepper with names that match the key or ID of each step:

 ```vue
 <template>